-For a variety of reasons, not every missing person gets the same level of media coverage and at times when someone remains missing for a longer period, it can feel difficult to ‘keep the search going’ and continue getting support from the media and your community.
-Here’s some of our tips about things to try.
-Not all of them will suit everyone, so remember to have a think about what is best for you and your loved one before making any decisions about further publicity.
+For a variety of reasons, not every missing person gets the same level of media coverage.
+When someone remains missing for a longer period, it can feel difficult to ‘keep the search going’ and continue getting support from the media and your community.
+Here are some of our tips about things to try.
+Not all of them will suit everyone.
+Think about what is best for you and your loved one before making any decisions about further publicity.

 Create a Page or Group on social media